 The property you designate as your principal residence doesn’t have to be the place where you live all the time.
 It just has to be the place where you, your spouse or common-law partner, or your children lived at some point during the year.
 Nor does the principal residence have to be in Canada.
 For example, if you purchased a vacation home in the United States, you can designate it as your principal residence any year you resided there for some time.

 This exemption only applies to the years you reside at the residence.
-If you rent your home to a friend while you travel to Europe for a year, you wouldn’t receive the exemption that year for that residence.
+If you rent your home to a friend while you travel to Europe for a year, you won’t receive the exemption that year for that residence.
 But you could receive the exemption if you purchased a property in Europe and designated it as your principal residence.

 Furthermore, the land where your home is located can be part of your principal residence, but rarely all of it.
-The amount you can consider part of your principal residence is limited to ½ hectare (1.24 acres) unless you can show that you need more land to use and enjoy your home.
-For example, if your town requires lots to be at least a two acres, you could designate all of it as your principal residence because you had no choice but to buy that much.
+The amount you can consider part of your principal residence is limited to 0.5 hectare (1.24 acres) unless you can show that you need more land to use and enjoy your home.
+For example, if your town requires lots to be at least two acres, you could designate all of it as your principal residence because you had no choice but to buy that much.

 Restrictions of the principal residence exemption